 However, when the honeymoon ended, I began to see all my wife’s imperfections and suddenly began to mistreat her in ways I thought I never would.
-The good behaviors I wanted to practice with my wife, those, I did not do, and the bad behaviors I never thought I would show, those, I did.
+The good behaviors I wanted to practice with my wife, I did not do, and the bad behaviors I never thought I would show, I did.
 I had the same problem that Paul describes in Romans 7:19, “For I do not do the good I want to do, but the evil I do not want to do—this I keep on doing.”

 So, why didn’t I know how to love?
 I did not know how to love because the way I showed love was connected to my lack of emotional growth.
 My biological growth was not proportional to my emotional growth.
-In other words, I could have been 50 years old but I was still behaving like an infant emotionally.
+In other words, I could have been 50 years old, but I was still behaving like an infant emotionally.

 Our subconscious mind performs certain actions before we can think about them consciously, thereby impacting our free will.
 These “little voices” are nothing but mere thoughts that emerge automatically in our minds.
 They are part of an internal life script that tells us where to go and what to do.
 This script determines the way we interpret the world and our basic way of being.
 Unconsciously, we have been developing a life script since our childhood.
 We were influenced by our attachment figures, especially our parents or the people closest to us, and now we are almost obliged to represent these individuals in our life.
-This perfectly explaines the reason why I was behaving in ways that were hurting my wife’s feelings.
+This explains why I was behaving in ways that were hurting my wife’s feelings.
 My life was guided by the life script I had received from my parents.

 A life script is the mental programming that affects our lives.
 It gives us the language we want to use and the actions we are going to develop.
 It is not easy to be totally aware of the life script that we follow, but seeking to answer complicated questions about our existence makes the difference between conforming to the flow of “what there is” and truly following the path of a healthy heart.
 Today, we all live life scripts influenced by someone from our past.
 That is the number one reason why we need to learn how to love.
-We are reliving the same emotional dynamic we had in our families, and if our parents were not intentional in teaching us how to love, we are probably going to find it difficult to show love for others.
+We are reliving the same emotional dynamic we had in our families, and if our parents were not teaching us how to love, we are probably going to find it difficult to show love for others.

 How do we learn to love?
-Firstly, we need to practice self-awareness.
+First, we need to practice self-awareness.
 We cannot change what we do not know.
 We need to find, with the help of the Holy Spirit, the imperfections we have in our lives that keep us away from God and others.
 In my case, if I wanted to learn how to love Zoraida, I needed to make myself aware that I was not managing my anger correctly.
 I needed to understand the memories or experiences that I had in my subconscious mind that were preventing me from expressing my anger in a godly way.
 The first two chapters of the book “Learning to Love” present this issue and provide practical exercises to help readers make sense of their past and change their present behavior.

 Secondly, we need to increase our emotional intelligence.
 How do we grow in this area?
 By reflecting on our emotions and labeling them.
 Practice empathizing with yourself and others.
 Know your stressors.
 Be resilient.
 Practice responding rather than reacting.
 Increasing our emotional intelligence is a lifetime process, so do not give up.

-Thirdly, we need to renew our minds.
+Third, we need to renew our minds.
 The transformation of our minds is the work of the Holy Spirit.
 In the end, the most important task we have as human beings is to learn how to love God and others.
 The Apostle Paul said, “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will” (Romans 12:2).